-Psychiatric social workers fall within the broader category of mental health social workers.
-This is a rapidly growing social work sector, that is projected to grow 18% between 2018 and 2028, according to the Bureau of Labor Statistics (BLS).
+Psychiatric social workers fall within the broader category of mental health and substance abuse social workers.
+This is a rapidly growing social work sector, that is projected to grow 17% between 2019 and 2029, according to the Bureau of Labor Statistics (BLS).
 Continued healthcare spending and treatment provides opportunities for clinical social workers, such as psychiatric social workers, compared to social workers who do not offer treatment services.

-The average annual salary for a mental health social worker is $43, 250, although licensed clinical social workers are likely to earn more.
+The average The average annual mean salary for a mental health and substance abuse social worker is $54,540, although licensed clinical social workers are likely to earn more.

 Why might you enjoy this type of work?